 In the event of a dispute arising between the parliamentary supervisor and the student or the academic supervisor, then the Parliamentary Manager of the program will address such matters.
 Moreover a procedure for conflict resolution will be in place prior to the commencement of the program.
 Other issues such as confidentiality, will be negotiated between all parties prior to the commencement of the project

-The QPIP Manager for 2011-12 is Roylene Mills, Team Leader Education and Liaison.
+The QPRI Manager is Annemarie Groth, Team Leader Education and Liaison.

 - overall responsibility for the management and administration of the program.

 - regular communication with university co-ordinators.

 - responsibility for initial induction seminars for student participants.